Private, Anonymous, Collateralizable Commitments vs. MEV: Related Work

 Flax \cite{FlaxDai} allows users to anonymize sends, resembling work on burn addresses \cite{LibSubmarine}.
-Although an improvement on the basic externally-owned account model where users typically send all transactions from one address, with regard to DEXs and auctions, price, size and direction are all revealed in Flax.
+This is a definite improvement on the basic externally-owned account model where users typically send all transactions from one address.
+However, with regard to DEXs and auctions, price, size and direction are all revealed in Flax.
 As such, it provides minimal improvements with respect to MEV protection.